How to Install Active Directory on Windows 10 Pro: Complete Step-by-Step Guide

 Encryption protocols protect data in transit and at rest within Active Directory environments.
 Enable LDAPS (LDAP over SSL) for secure directory queries and implement IPSec policies for domain controller communication.
 BitLocker encryption on Windows 10 Pro machines can be centrally managed through Group Policy, ensuring consistent data protection across all devices.

 Audit logging provides visibility into authentication attempts, privilege escalations, and configuration changes.
 Enable security auditing through Group Policy and forward logs to a central Security Information and Event Management (SIEM) system.
 Monitor for indicators of compromise such as unusual login patterns, privilege escalation attempts, and unauthorized configuration changes.
+The NIST Cybersecurity Framework provides comprehensive guidance for implementing security controls in enterprise environments.

 Active Directory vs. Azure Active Directory